DevMarg/movie_api/README.md

-# Movie_API Project Overview:
+# RESTful Movie_API Project Overview

-The web application will provide users with access to information about different
-movies, directors, and genres.
-Users will be able to sign up, update their
-personal information, and create a list of their favorite movies.
+This repository contains the server-side code for MyFlix, a RESTful web API for accessing movie, director, and genre information, as well as managing user profiles and favorite lists.

+## Technologies

+- Node.js
+- Express.js
+- MongoDB
+- Mongoose

-## Features:
+## Features

 - Retrieve a list of all movies
 - Retrieve data about a specific movie by title
 - Retrieve data about a genre by name